Skip to Content

 Bourton can get very busy, so if you want to escape the crowds, head to Greystones Farm Nature Reserve on the edge of the village.
 Or take a walk out to one of the nearby villages, with circular walks to pretty Upper and Lower Slaughter (5.4 miles) or Wyck Rissington (4.6 miles).

-How to get there: Bourton is 15.5 miles east of Cheltenham.
-The Pulhams 801 bus runs from Cheltenham Royal Well to Bourton and takes 45 minutes.
-There are several services a day from Monday to Saturday, but Sunday services only run between May and September.
+How to get there: Bourton-on-the-Water is 15.5 miles east of Cheltenham.
+The Pulhams 801 bus connects Cheltenham Royal Well Bus Station with Bourton in around 45 minutes.
+Services run hourly from Monday to Saturday, and every two hours on Sundays.

 Bourton-on-the-Water, one of the day trips from Cheltenham to Cotswolds